Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 03.33.06 UTC
+- WIB: Sabtu, 6 Desember 2025 04.27.16 UTC
-- WITA: Sabtu, 6 Desember 2025 04.33.06 UTC
+- WITA: Sabtu, 6 Desember 2025 05.27.16 UTC
-- WIT: Sabtu, 6 Desember 2025 05.33.06 UTC
+- WIT: Sabtu, 6 Desember 2025 06.27.16 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: attitude
+Kategori: technology